-Please note: The Round Table is currently closed.
+Please note: The Round Table is now open.

 Parker’s career began as a theater critic writing for Vogue and Vanity Fair.
 After being dismissed from Vanity Fair she went to Life Magazine.
 The Round Table grew her fame and daily newspapers where publishing her sharp and witty phrases.
 She became known for her short stories, poems and screenplays.

 Known simply as F.P.A., he was one of the most famous writers at the time.
 He contributed to the New York Tribune, New York World and New York Evening Post.
 Adams’ most celebrated columns were “Always in Good Humor” and “The Conning Tower” which often shared insight into his personal life.

 Tapped as the first managing editor of Vanity Fair, Benchley went on to work for Life and became known for his humorous writing.
 After appearing in a revue in 1922 Benchley sought to become an actor and began a stage career.
 He gained famed in Hollywood and in 1935 he won an Academy Award.